 Instructions

-- Rinse and dry meat.
-Combine in a small bowl, the black pepper, garlic powder, onion powder, and salt.
-Season the roast liberally with the seasonings.
+- In a small mixing bowl, combine 1 teaspoon black pepper, 1 teaspoon garlic powder , ½ teaspoon onion powder, and ½ teaspoon salt.
+Sprinkle the meat all over with the seasonings.

-- Place the lid on slow cooker.
-Cook on high for 4 hours or low for 7-8 hours.
+- Place the lid on the slow cooker.
+Cook on high for 5 hours or low for 7 to 8 hours.
+The meat will be tender and pull apart easily.
 Shred beef with forks.

-- To prepare the hoagies.
+- To prepare the 6 hoagie rolls hoagies.
 Place the broiler on high.
-Place oven rack on the third rack from the top of the oven.Slice them in half, lengthwise.
+Place oven rack on the third rack from the top of the oven.Slice rolls in half, lengthwise.
 I prefer to remove some of the breading inside the hoagie.
-If adding butter to the hoagies, spread some on each slice.
-Lay a slice provolone cheese on each slice of bread.
-Place the prepared hoagies on a baking sheet and place in oven for about 35 seconds.
-Watch closely so bread and cheese do not burn.
-My take a few seconds longer, depending on your oven.
+If adding, divide 2 teaspoons salted butter (softened onto the sliced hoagie halves.

-- Once bread is toasted, remove from oven.
-I like to drain the beef through a sieve to reduce the juices and place the beef on the bread.
-Serve with the au jus.
+- Once the bread is toasted, remove from the oven.
+Divide the shredded beef on the bottom hoagie.
+Serve with the au jus sauce.
 Serve immediately.

 Christine